prcwiek/coorconvert/README.md

 Simple coordinates converter for the area of Poland.

 Applications allows to convert coordinates between different systems for Poland."
-Only csv input files are accepted for now. with the columns names in the first row:
+Only csv and tsv input files are accepted. with the columns names in the first row:

 -   label
 -   lon